-Many still are restless and on guard, due to a variety of reasons.
+Many are still restless and on guard, for a variety of reasons.

 An Historic Welsh Protestant cemetery for coal mining towns, now included in Black Diamond Mines Regional Preserve.

-From around 1850 until the turn-of-the-century, this area was known as the Mount Diablo Coalfield, where a low grade of coal was dug out of the mines located in the areas where people who were buried in the cemetery lived and worked; Nortonville-Somersville area and the Brentwood area.
-These coal mines played out around the turn-of-the-century.
-Around 1920, the towns of Somerville, Nortonville and Brentwood got an economic boost when mining for silica sand used for glass making and metal casting began in earnest in the Hazel-Atlas Mine and continued until the 1940s, when the mines were closed for good because it became cheaper to import the sand from foreign countries.
-When the mine owners sold the land as range land for livestock, the people who lived in Somerville took down their redwood houses, board by board, and moved with their belongings and houses to other areas, where they reassembled their houses and their lives.
+From around 1850 until the turn-of-the-century, this area was known as the Mount Diablo Coalfield, where a low grade of coal was dug out of the mines located in areas where people who were buried in the cemetery lived and worked, in the Nortonville-Somersville and Brentwood areas.
+These mines played out around the turn-of-the-century.
+Around 1920, the towns of Somerville, Nortonville and Brentwood got an economic boost when mining for silica sand used for glass making and metal casting began in earnest in the Hazel-Atlas Mine.
+This continued until the 1940s, when the mines were closed for good because it became cheaper to import the sand from foreign countries.
+When the mine owners sold the their holdings as range land for livestock, the people who lived in Somerville took down their redwood houses, board by board, and moved with their belongings to other areas, where they reassembled their houses and their lives.

-This Protestant cemetery, located on this prime piece of real estate with a glorious view, became the final resting place of mostly Welsh people who died from around 1865, up until a little after the mines closed, in 1954.
-The graves found here mark the deaths of the human beings who died from mining accidents, black lung, dumb kid mishaps, accidents of life, small pox, typhus, scarlet fever, diphtheria outbreaks and from childbirth, which was the cause of death for a lot of women.
-This cemetery received its name after the mines closed.
-The man who bought the land from the mining company gave the section of land with the cemetery on it to his daughter, Emma Rose, who named the cemetery, Rose Cemetery.
+This Protestant cemetery, located on prime real estate, with a glorious view, became the final resting place of these mostly Welsh people who died starting from around 1865, up until a little after the mines closed, in 1954.
+The graves here mark the deaths of human beings who died from mining accidents, black lung, dumb kid mishaps, accidents of life, small pox, typhus, scarlet fever, diphtheria outbreaks and from childbirth, which took the lives of many women.
+The cemetery received its name after the mines closed.
+The man who bought the land from the mining company gave the cemetery portion of it to his daughter, Emma Rose, who named it Rose Cemetery.

-Unfortunately, the thickheaded living were unkind, disrespectful and destructive to Rose Cemetery throughout the ’50s-70s, taking headstones and running over graves with trucks, leaving the cemetery in terrible condition when it became part of the Black Diamond Mines Regional Preserve in the mid 1970s.
-By then, nearly half the headstones were missing, while nearly all the headstones remaining were knocked off their bases and broken.
+Unfortunately, the thickheaded living were unkind, disrespectful and destructive to Rose Cemetery throughout the ’50s-70s.
+They took headstones, and ran over the graves with their trucks, leaving the cemetery in terrible condition when it became part of the Black Diamond Mines Regional Preserve in the mid ’70s.
+By then, nearly half the headstones were missing, while nearly all of those that remained were knocked off their bases and broken.

 How do professionals restore a cemetery?
 Unfortunately, the early cemetery records kept by the mining company were destroyed during the 1906 San Francisco earthquake.
-However, the dedicated Black Diamond staff, led by the Supervising Naturalist Traci Parent, through a slow but steady process, have undertaken to restore broken headstones, find out who was buried there through the cemetery lists put together from 1922-1954, interview former resident and descendant accounts, and make good use of historical newspaper articles and historic photos.
+However, the dedicated Black Diamond staff, led by Supervising Naturalist Traci Parent, through a slow but steady process, undertook to restore broken headstones, find out who was buried beneath them through cemetery lists put together from 1922-1954, interview former residents and descendants, and make good use of historical newspaper articles and historic photos.

-In August 2001, the staff got a big break when the Community Presbyterian Church in Pittsburg, whose past founding members had come from the Nortonville church, found burial records detailing the deaths of some of those folks buried in Rose Hill Cemetery, dating back to 1882.
+In August 2001, the staff got a big break when the Community Presbyterian Church in Pittsburg, whose founding members had come from the Nortonville church, found burial records detailing the deaths of some of those folks buried in Rose Hill, dating back to 1882.
 This was a great help!

-Another exciting development is that during the summer of 2005, the staff hoped to complete a survey using the ground-penetrating radar to find unmarked burial sites, hoping to gain another important piece of the puzzle to help find and mark all the graves, with either the original stones or new markers.
+Another exciting development came during the summer of 2005, when the staff hoped to complete a survey using ground-penetrating radar to find unmarked burial sites, hoping to gain another important piece of the puzzle with either original stones or new markers.

-The staff has an orphan headstone program (no questions asked), where old headstones can be turned in by police agencies, private land owners and also any headstones turned into the Contra Costa County Historical Society as well.
+The staff has an orphan headstone program (no questions asked), where old headstones can be turned in by police agencies, private land owners and even the Contra Costa County Historical Society.
 So far, 12 headstones have been found and replaced on the graves they were made for, bringing them home.

 Anyone who finds a missing headstone, can contact: